 03 of 04

 Yes.
 And No. Although cheesemakers and lovers will passionately argue both sides of this debate, whether or not cheese made from raw milk tastes better than cheese made from pasteurized milk is strictly a matter of personal preference.
 There are many amazing, high-quality, artisanal cheeses that are made from pasteurized milk.
-There are also many amazing cheeses made from raw milk.
-The important thing is that cheesemakers are given a choice and allowed to use the type of milk they feel is best... for the type of cheese they are making.
+There are also many amazing kinds of cheese made from raw milk.
+The important thing is that cheesemakers are given a choice and allowed to use the type of milk they feel is best for the type of cheese they are making.

 It is also important to remember that factors other than whether or not the milk is pasteurized affect the quality of cheese.
-Some other considerations:
+Some other considerations are: